 The uploaded data can be used within SAS studio after you have uploaded it.
 You can either use a

-- From within SAS Studio, expand the Folders panel and then locate the folder that you uploaded data to.
+- From within SAS Studio, expand the Folders panel and then locate the folder to which you uploaded data.

 - Provide a name for the library.
 The library will be created and will be available from the Libraries panel.
 Enabling Re-create this Library at start-up will automatically assign the library when you will start the SAS session again.